Get E-Book

 nodeVersion: process.version,

-uptime: Math.round(os.uptime() / 3600) + 'h',
+uptime: Math.round(os.uptime() / 3600) + 'h'

-});When you are reading logs later, the difference between a 2-CPU, 512 MB container and a 64-CPU, 256 GB bare-metal machine changes the diagnosis.
-A few startup fields often explain behavior that would otherwise look mysterious.
+When you read production logs later, this context helps.
+A service running in a 2-CPU, 512 MB container behaves very differently from the same service on a 64-CPU, 256 GB machine.
+A few startup fields can explain performance behavior that would otherwise look confusing.

 What the os Module Doesn't Cover